stupor-mundi/cyrillic-reader/README.md

 A pipeline for reading Russian literary texts with synchronized audio playback, bilingual display, and transliteration.
-The reader highlights the active paragraph as the audiobook plays.
+The reader highlights the active paragraph and active word as the audiobook plays.

 ---

 ## Pipeline Overview

-Source texts and audio are processed through four tools in sequence, producing JSON artifacts consumed by the web reader.

   ru.txt + en.txt
        ↓